kcp-dev/kcp/docs/content/setup/production/metrics.md

     name: prometheus
 ```

-Apply it against the root workspace:
+Apply it to the root workspace:

 ```bash
 kubectl --kubeconfig=admin.kubeconfig --context root ws use :root